Festival de las Naciones [May]

 Performances

 The Fair takes place throughout May.
 The exact dates will vary, a few days later or earlier, depending on how the finishing weekend falls.
-We will update you on the exact dates for 2007 as the event comes near.
 The Fair is open every day of the week from 11am to 11pm on weekdays (+Sundays) and midnight on Fri and Sat.
 That's when the gates close, but the activity goes on for another hour or more.
 The fair also closes for siesta - from 2pm to 5pm.

 Weekday entry is free but on weekends (Friday included) you pay a 5 euro entry, since this is when the performances will take place.
 By the end of the fair there is usually a prmotion to attract more visitors - flyers that admit two persons for the price of one.